macbre/phantomas/README.md

 * assetsNotGzipped: static assets that were not gzipped
 * assetsWithQueryString: static assets requested with query string (e.g. ?foo) in URL
+* assetsWithCookies: number of static assets requested from domains with cookie set
 * smallImages: images smaller than 2 kB that can be base64 encoded
 * multipleRequests: number of static assets that are requested more than once